dsicher/demo-bot/README.md

 ### Step 5: *Edit your settings*

-Next open a text editor and create a file in the root diretory of this project called `.env`.
+Next open a text editor and create a file in the root directory of this project called `.env`.
 The file name should include the dot prefix and its contents should look like
 this: